Elektrobit/ebcl_template/docs/tools/root_config.md

 ## Description

-Configures a tarball with user privided scripts.
+Configures a tarball with user provided scripts.
 Splitting the root tarball generation from the configuration allows for fast configuration adaptions.
 The synopsis is `root_configurator <root>.yaml <input>.tar <output>.tar`